OWMC/nextjs-mosh/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Notes

+Server components (non interactive server js - builtime or runtime server rendering) Client components (interactive browser js) (react apps, CRA SPAs, no seo, extra round trips for data) - runtime client rendering

+Use SCs whenever possible.

+'use client' will make a component CR. use it atomically.

+Static (builtime) vs Dynamic (run/request time) server rendering

+Next uses caching on the fetch function (no-store/revalidate every X seconds).

+By default Nexjs caches the data => renders the page statically at build time (SSG).
+If we set no-store, Nextjs sees the page as dynamic, and renders the page serverside at runtime (SSR).